cunarist/rinf/README.md

 Entry point of your Rust logic is the `hub` library crate.
 You might want to remove `sample_crate` in production.

 Please keep in mind:
 - Do NOT change the name of the `hub` crate or the `native` folder.
-Compilation presets expect an entry library crate to be located at `native/hub`.
+Compilation presets expect an entry library crate to be located at `./native/hub`.
-- Do NOT modify the `bridge` module inside `hub/src`.
+- Do NOT modify the `bridge` module inside `./native/hub/src`.
 - You CAN name crates other than `hub` as you want.

+Now by heading over to `./native/hub/src/lib.rs`, you can start writing Rust!

 # 🧱 Tips